-- Preview Email Newsletter

 WASHINGTON, July 11 -- Defenders of Wildlife, a leading conservation nonprofit, submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS) addressing concerns over the implementation of Section 10(a) of the Endangered Species Act (ESA).
 The letter emphasizes the need to enhance the program's efficiency without compromising protections for imperiled species.

-In its correspondence, Defenders applauded FWS for encouraging greater involvement in permitting programs and recognized more ST
+In its correspondence, Defenders applauded FWS for encouraging greater involvement in permitting programs and recognized the effective role of Habitat Conservation Plans more ST

 Delta Air Lines Submits Comments on FAA Airworthiness Directive (10)